vitest-dev/vitest/docs/api/index.md

   Removes all timers that are scheduled to run.
 These timers will never run in the future.

+### vi.dynamicImportSettled

+  Wait for all imports to load.
+Useful, if you have a synchronous call that starts importing a module, that you cannot wait otherwise.

 ### vi.fn

 - **Type:** `(fn: Function) => CallableMockInstance`